How to Block Robocalls

 Blocking a phone number does little to stop the calls, since many of them come from legitimate numbers that are “spoofed.”
 This means the call appears to come from a local number to trick you into thinking someone from your area code wants to talk to you.
 It’s not unheard of to see your own number calling you (this happened to me).
 Once you’re on the line, the con begins.
 Some scammers try and fool you into thinking you’ve won a prize; others pose as debt collectors, insurance companies, or the IRS.

 The good news: there are plenty of ways to fight back.

 Register your number with the Federal Trade Commission’s Do Not Call Registry.
 Once you’re on the list, it takes about a month for most spam calls to stop.
 This won’t prevent legitimate robocalls from charities, political parties, or your doctor’s office, though.
 You’ll need to opt-out of those individually.

 Screen Your Calls:

-Check with your phone carrier to find out if they offer a call-blocking service or app—it may already be included with your phone plan.
-You can also manually block spammy numbers or download an app like YouMail.
+You can manually block spammy numbers or download an app like YouMail.
 It uses advanced caller ID to screen and block unwanted calls for you.